IRuotsa/afis/README.md

 # afis

-Here you'll find the codes used in AFIS-neuro (Active,fit and smart) project.
+Here you'll find the code used in AFIS-neuro (Active,fit and smart) project.